nasa/cape/doc/common/json/DataBook.rst

         Location in which to store data book (relative to JSON root)

     *Sort*: :class:`str` | :class:`list` (:class:`str`)
-        Trajectory key(s) on which to sort data book (in reverse order if a :class:`list`); ignored if not the name of a trajectory variable
+        RunMatrix key(s) on which to sort data book (in reverse order if a :class:`list`); ignored if not the name of a trajectory variable

 Each component in *Components* can be either a force, moment, force & moment,